 Yellow Submarine - Robert Zemeckis is gearing up to produce a motion capture CGI animation remake of the Beetle’s classic, just like the creepy Jim Carrey Christmas Carol movie coming soon and the creepy The Polar Express movie with Tom Hanks.
 There is no doubt Yellow Submarine will be incredibly creepy.

-Categories: Movie News Tags: And Soon The Darkness, Arthur, Barbarella, Battlestar Galactica, Blob, Buffy, Clash of the Titans, Cliffhanger, Conan, Creature From the Black Lagoon, Daredevil, Dirty Dancing, Drop Dead Fred, Excalibur, Fantastic Four, Flash Gordon, Fletch, Flight of the Navigator, Footloose, Fright Night, Girls Just Want To Have Fun, Guys and Dolls, Harvey, He-man, Highlander, Judge Dredd, Mona Lisa, Mother's Day, Nightmare on Elm Street, Old Boy, Outland, Phantom, Piranha 3D, Predator, Red Dawn, Red Sonja, Remakes are stupid, Romancing the Stone, Slap Shot, Straw Dogs, Superman, Sympathy for Lady Vengeance, Teenage Mutant Ninja Turtles, Tell No One, The Crazies, The Crow, The Mechanic, The NeverEnding Story, The Party, The Thing, Tom Raider, Total Recall, True Grit, Videodrome, X: The Man with X-Ray Eyes, Yellow Submarine
+Categories: Movie News Tags: Arthur, Barbarella, Battlestar Galactica, Blob, Buffy, Cliffhanger, Conan, Creature From the Black Lagoon, Daredevil, Dirty Dancing, Drop Dead Fred, Excalibur, Fantastic Four, Flash Gordon, Fletch, Footloose, Fright Night, Girls Just Want To Have Fun, Guys and Dolls, Harvey, He-man, Highlander, Judge Dredd, Mona Lisa, Nightmare on Elm Street, Old Boy, Outland, Phantom, Piranha 3D, Predator, Red Dawn, Red Sonja, Remakes are stupid, Romancing the Stone, Slap Shot, Superman, Sympathy for Lady Vengeance, Teenage Mutant Ninja Turtles, Tell No One, The Crow, The NeverEnding Story, The Thing, Tom Raider, Total Recall, True Grit, Videodrome, X: The Man with X-Ray Eyes, Yellow Submarine

 Storming into Cannes with an ever-more muscular international slate and standout financial results, Gallic mini-major StudioCanal has announced that it will be teaming with Neal Moritz’s L.A.-based Original Films to reboot “Cliffhanger.”